 - Drag and drop functionality

-Learn about top Notion alternatives here.
+Learn more about the top Notion alternatives!

+The Slack-like interface helps creators manage documents, tag them, and categorize them quickly.
 Create channels for different bits of information, and then further curate those channels to be more granular.

-Key Slite Features for Workflow Management:
+Key Slite features for workflow management

 - Rich-text editing

-- Tables, embeds and attachments
+- Tables, embedding, and attachments

 - Write collaboratively